 You know that adopting a healthy lifestyle is vital to your health – it is not more than a Band-Aid solution.
 “If you’ve been prescribed pills, take them.
-But, you are still at risk of a major health event later in life… a potentially disabling health issue,” notes Dr. Danine Fruge, Medical Director at the Pritikin Longevity Center and Spa, in Miami, Florida.
+But, you are still at risk of a major health event later in life… a potentially disabling health issue,” notes Dr. Danine Fruge, Medical Director at the Pritikin Longevity Center, in Miami, Florida.
 Some physicians are unable to offer you the in-depth guidance you need to make such improvements in your nutrition, exercise, and mental wellness.
 Leading health experts at the Pritikin Center are ready to help you adopt lifestyle changes that lower cholesterol naturally.
 The Pritikin team has worked with thousands of guests to help them get rid of cholesterol medication safely.
 In more than 100 studies published in prestigious medical journals, the Pritikin Program has been found to promote weight loss and lower bad forms of cholesterol like LDL and non-HDL cholesterol.
 Here’s an example: guests who stayed at Pritikin for 3 weeks were found by researchers to experience, on average, a 23% drop in total cholesterol, and a 23% drop in LDL cholesterol.

 Cholesterol Medication Side Effects